Virtual Tour of Belmore Court & Motel

 Enniskillen Masonic Hall

-Constructed in 1932 to the designs of Benjamin Cowser and John MacGeagh, this carefully crafted masonic hall is one of the finest in Northern Ireland.
+Constructed in 1932 to the designs of Benjamin Cowser and John MacGeagh, this carefully crafted masonic hall in Enniskillen is one of the finest in Northern Ireland.
 It enjoys a prominent position at the junction of Dublin Road and Tempo Road in Enniskillen.
+It is located next door to the Belmore Court & Motel

 The Enchanting Belleek Pottery